MODIPHY: Multimodal Obscured Detection for IoT using PHantom Convolution-Enabled Faster YOLO: Our approach: YOLO Phantom

 \subsection{Dataset description and Training}

 Utilizing the Teledyne FLIR ADAS Thermal Dataset v2~\cite{flir_v2_dataset}, we curated a multimodal dataset comprising both RGB and thermal imagery.
 The capability to perceive thermal infrared radiation offers both complementary and distinct advantages compared to conventional sensor technologies like visible cameras, Lidar, and radar systems.
 Teledyne FLIR thermal sensors excel in detecting and classifying objects under challenging conditions, including total darkness, fog, smoke, adverse weather, and glare.
 The primary dataset comprises 26,442 annotated images spanning 15 categories.
 From the training and validation sets, we selected 10,478 thermal and 10,053 RGB images for the training set, and a combination of 1,128 thermal and 1,069 RGB images for validation to construct the multimodal dataset for training.
 Focusing on the four most represented classes (person, car, traffic light, street sign), we conducted experiments.
 Additionally, a separate thermal test dataset of 3,749 images and an RGB test dataset of 3,493 images were constructed from the main FLIR~V2 dataset's test section for benchmarking purposes.
+Notably, in the original FLIR V2 dataset, the RGB and thermal images are not directly correspondent; there is no thermal image for the exact scene depicted in an RGB image or vice-versa.
+Consequently, our curated multimodal dataset mixes various thermal and RGB images captured in different scenes.
+This helps the model generalize better and avoids misalignment between RGB and thermal images of the same scene.

 YOLO Phantom was trained using our multimodal dataset on a CentOS cluster with two ``NVIDIA RTX A6000" GPUs and 64 CPUs for 100 epochs.
 Images were resized to 640x640 pixels.
 The ``yolov8n.pt" pre-trained weights served as the starting point for the training process.